rasoolims/ImageTranslate/README.md

 ## Train Machine Translation
 Throughout this guideline, I use the small files in the _sample_ folder.
 Here the Persian and English files are parallel but the Arabic text is not!

+__WARNING__: Depending on data, best parameters might significantly differ.
+It is good to try some parameter tuning for finding the best setting.

 ### Training MASS Pretraining from Scratch
 __1. Collect raw text for languages:__